Click here to register for Orientation!

 You will receive your PantherCard, your official UWM student ID, at Orientation.
 Prior to Orientation, you will submit the photo you would like to appear on your PantherCard.
 All you have to do is take a photo of yourself and upload it through GET UWM, PantherCard’s online management system.
 Go here to the PantherCard Office website for detailed instructions and requirements for your photo.
 Be sure to upload your photo at least 48 hours prior to your Orientation date this summer to ensure an easy pick-up.

+Check out the Family Orientation Schedule-Coming Soon so you know what to expect!
 We recommend you do the following to get the most out of the (optional) Family Orientation program:

-Bring something to take notes with – we provide a lot of information about resources and programs.
+- Bring something to take notes with – we provide a lot of information about resources and programs.

-Provide your email address to get on the PantherFamilies email list.
+- Provide your email address to get on the PantherFamilies email list.

-Have questions prepared for the offices you’ll be hearing from.
+- Have questions prepared for the offices you’ll be hearing from.

-Bring a sweatshirt!
+- Bring a sweatshirt!
 Our buildings can be chilly.

-Connect with your student after the program to hear what they learned.
+- Connect with your student after the program to hear what they learned.

-Take the evaluation so we know how we’re doing!
+- Take the evaluation so we know how we’re doing!